scala-native/scala-native/docs/contrib/build.md

 Each of these commands is applied to all files defined in the overrides directory.
-By default override directory is selected based on the used scala version, if it\'s not the present script will try to use directory with corresponding Scala binary version, or it would try to use Scala epoch version or `overrides` directory.
+By default override directory is selected based on the used scala version, if it's not the present script will try to use directory with corresponding Scala binary version, or it would try to use Scala epoch version or `overrides` directory.
 If none of these directories exists it will fail.
 It is also possible to define